Electronic waste recycling

 Where does it go?

 The e-waste dropped off to Wastebusters is sent to E-Cycle for processing.
 Some items will be refurbished or recycled (cabling, metals, unleaded glass) will be refurbished or recycled there.
 Other materials are sent off-shore (circuit boards, cartridges, batteries and plastic), because there is no option to do it in New Zealand.

-Wastebusters is completely committed to product stewardship for e-waste for years and we’re stoked that in 2020 it was declared a priority product for regulated product stewardship.
-We are looking forward to the computer and TV industry take responsibility for the waste they create, and for the cost of safe and responsible recycling to be recognised as a cost of production.
+Wastebusters has been advocating for product stewardship for e-waste for years and we’re stoked that in 2020 it was declared a priority product for regulated product stewardship.
+We are looking forward to the computer and TV industry taking responsibility for the waste they create, and for the cost of safe and responsible recycling to be recognised as a cost of production.
 Until that happens, we will continue to do everything we can to keep electronic waste out of the landfill.